 What is the Mountain Collective Ski Pass?

 Mountain Collective passes are essentially lift passes bought in bulk.
 For a skier that plans to travel across the country skiing different slopes, a nationwide pass like this could potentially be a great deal.
+You end up saving about 50% on a lift ticket on average.

 While Mountain Collective passes get you discounts on additional lift ticket days and select lodging, it does not work on food or rentals.